Swarnagiri Temple

 The Burana Tower was originally built to a height of 44m, but after falling victim to both war and the elements, today it is only 25m tall.
 Still, it is definitely worth checking out, and is easily visited as a day trip from Bishkek..

+Today, the Burana minaret has become an open-air historical and architectural complex.
+A small museum exhibits excavation findings, mostly medieval fine art and sculptures from the 6th to 10th centuries.
 The site is made of 36 ha (89 acres) and includes mausoleum ruins, petroglyphs from the 2nd century B.C. and many « Balbals », funerary from the Turkish era (6th century).
+The minaret itself exposes the skills of Karakhanid craftsmen.

 Then we left for Issy-kul.
 On the way, we had the local famous dish "Kattama" a kind of paratha/naan with cheese and green tea for lunch.
 It was yumm and a must eat when you visit Kyrgyzstan.